Dedicated Bank and Other Travel Cards

 Chase Sapphire Preferred Card

-• Doctor of Credit says that there is an in Chase Bank branch offer of 90,000 Ultimate Rewards points for this card.
+• Doctor of Credit says that there is an in Chase Bank branch offer of 75,000 Ultimate Rewards points +10,000 points this card.
 This is a super offer, so it is worth visiting a Chase branch office to see if it is available.
-The standard offer is 60K points.

 • It has been my experience that you must actually visit the branch office to get these types of offers.
 They won't evenn talk to you about them on the phone.